-- This loan program is non-need-based.
+• This loan program is non-need-based.
 Students can borrow a base of \$20,500 per academic year.
-Interest accrues from the date of disbursement; student is responsible for interest during all periods; ED is the lender; payment is owed to ED, but serviced by a company contracted with ED; unpaid interest will capitalize at repayment. - Current interest rate and origination information can be found online at https://studentaid.ed.gov/sa/types/loans/interest-rates.
-An origination fee is charged and deducted from the loan proceeds. - Direct loans offer a six-month grace period after you graduate or drop below half-time enrollment. - The cumulative maximum direct loan limit for graduate students is \$138,500. - The cumulative maximum direct loan limit for medical students is \$224,000.
+Interest accrues from the date of disbursement; the student is responsible for interest during all periods.
+The Department of Education is the lender.
+Payment is

+- Current interest rate and origination information can be found on the Federal Student Aid website.
+An origination fee is charged and deducted from the loan proceeds. - Direct loans offer a six-month grace period after you graduate or drop below half-time enrollment. - The cumulative maximum direct loan limit for graduate students is \$138,500. - The cumulative maximum direct loan limit for medical students is \$224,000. - Repayment information for this loan program is available on the Dept. of Education Federal Student Aid website.
+Students may log in to the repayment estimator to view current federal loan balances and see estimates for future monthly payment plans.